Pictures of Herkimer Diamonds and their Association with Other Minerals

 Rust - and related iron oxides

 *The mineral depositional sequence is determined by carefully examining many specimens, across the entire district, to discover what minerals deposit on top of one another.
 For example, calcite is found to grow over the top of almost everything on this list.
 Each mineral event in the above sequence varies in intensity across a deposit, and across the mining district and thus lends a unique quality to each individual location within the district.
+This is the main reason why mines are different.

 Rare occurrences of strontianite, celestite and chrysocola.